SergiusIW/collider/README.md

 ###Documentation

 Javadocs for Collider come with the distribution that you download.
-The Javadocs for the latest release are available at http://www.matthewmichelotti.com/projects/collider/api/.
+The Javadocs for the latest release may be read online at http://www.matthewmichelotti.com/projects/collider/api/.

 ###Demos